x7780/TalismanOnline/README.md

 ├── Maps/            # Reserved for map resources (currently empty) └── Plugins/         # Plugin extensions (currently empty)
 ```

-## 📄 License

-This project adopts the MIT License - view the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-Thanks to all friends who have contributed to this project, and to the hard work of the TalismanOnline game development team.

 ## 🎮 Sponsored Servers